mn-mde-edfi/MDE-EdFi-Documentation/sandbox_cert_e_mccc.md

 Notes:
 1. Letter Grades can also contain numeric codes, such as those on a 0-4 (Failing-Outstanding) scale.
 Note that 'numeric grade earned' was removed from the sandbox API on June 7, 2021, reflecting the MCCC program desire to limit grade submissions to the ```LetterGradeEarned``` element.
 2. As of April 2021, LocalCreditEarned has an erroneous label/definition in Swagger of ""College credit earned".
 It should say "LEA credit earned".

-## Online Learning
-**Postponed until further notice.**

-The Online Learning (OLL) Course Completion information is submitted by state-approved OLL programs to request OLL aid for public school students who complete OLL supplemental courses but who are enrolled in another Minnesota school district.
-Certification Scenarios for Online Learning are being placed in this document due to the integration with MCCC.

-### Prerequisites for Vendor
-  - Certified on MCCC

-### Prerequisite Data
-  - Schools
-  - Students
-  - Student School Associations
-  - Courses
-  - Sessions
-  - Course Offerings

-### Scenarios
-**Course Scenario**
-  - Create a course and demonstrate population of credits attempted within the maximum available credits element

-**Section Scenario**
-  - Create a Section for a Course Offering with a Medium of Instruction of type "SFSL" (*note that this is replacing the former "SL" value*)
-  - Demonstrate that such a section creation is only possible on a school with a classification of 46

-**Student Section Association Scenario**
-  - Associate a student to the Section created above, including all required elements
-  - Demonstrate that an end date is being recorded
-  - Demonstrate that the record's begin and end dates are within the Student's School Association enrollment dates

-**Multiple District Enrollment Scenario**
-Description: a student is enrolled in school X (district A) for traditional in-person classes, and enrolled in school Y (district B) for online learning.
-(The schools could be in the same district or different districts.)
-*Scenarios in development as of May 27, 2022.*

 # Navigation
 - [Return to Sandbox Certification Overview](sandbox_cert_a_toc.md)